miguelalarcos/simple-binding/README.md

 Note: (future) Instead of extend from *ReactiveModel* you can extend from [*soop.Base*](https://github.com/miguelalarcos/soop), to have the persistence to Mongo.

-Issue: be careful when using {{#if ...}} because the single elements inside probably will not have the chance to bind, not the templates inside that will bind in created event.
+Issue: be careful when using {{#if ...}} because the single elements inside probably will not have the chance to bind, not the templates inside that will bind in created event (not tested).
 (The elements have the chance to bind because the template where they are is rendered).

 TODO: